"STATIC ELECTRICITY" IS CAUSED BY FRICTION?

 haven't you ever heard of "watts of electricity?"

 electric charge?
-NO!
+WRONG!

 The word "charge" has more than one contradictory meaning,